nathanbeddes/Project-Euler/README.md

 ## Directory Structure

-From the top level, each directory is numbered by the [problem](http://projecteuler.net/problems) I attempt to solve.
-Each subdirectory is named by the programming language I implement the solution in.
+Each sub-directory is named after the programming language I implement the solution for each [problem](http://projecteuler.net/problems) in.